ringlyra/web-summary/Summary/2025/06/ml-site.cdn-apple.com/2025-06-04_the-illusion-of-thinking.md

 <think>
 1
 2
 Move disk 1 from peg 0 to peg 2 ...
  Initial State 3
+ Initial State 3
 (for analysis) [1, 2, 1]
 2 3